NA74H/Internship-Data-Science-/README.md

-# Sales Data Analytics Project
+# Sales Data Science Project

 This repository contains a sales analytics notebook and dataset for performing exploratory data analysis (EDA), data cleaning, visualization, and a simple predictive model.